nicolaegues/SCFI_DNN/README.md

 - One can either resort to default values, which are pre-emptively specified at the beginning of the "set_variables.py" script (those starting with "def_"),
 - or one can choose to be guided through the possible options via user input.

-If not familiar with the framework it is recommended to go through the input options, as a few methods are dependent on other specific settings (and all the possible options are also listed).
+If not familiar with the framework it is recommended to go through the input options, as a few methods are dependent on other specific setting, and all the possible options are also listed for an overview.

-Parameters:
+#### Parameters:

+##### Data and labels

+For details on the data used, see the "Data" subsection in the report.

+- gentamycin_folders, kanamycin_folders, trimethoprim_folders: each of these lists stores all Data-folder names for the corresponding antibiotic.
+Here, this includes 10 folder-names corresponding to the 10 E-coli strains treated with Gentamycin, and 3 folders for Kanamycin and Trimethoprim corresponding to the 3 repeats.
+- genta_y, kana_y, trime_y: The corresponding resistant (1) or susceptible (0) labels.
+    - For Gentamycin, the labelling is done based on MIC values: those strains with a MIC under 16 were are classified as susceptible 16 or over as resistant.
+    - For Kanamycin and Trimethoprim the data structure is more complicated: the data for "resistant" and "susceptible" are contained (stacked) each repeat folder.
+To handle this later, two folder names (for resistant and suceptible) are created for each repeat (for more details see the "pre_processing" function.)